 ● Machine Issues: Many espresso machines need minerals in water to work right.
 They use these minerals to measure water levels.
 Without minerals, the machine might get confused and not work properly.

-While distilled water can keep your machine clean, it might make your coffee taste worse and could cause problems with your machine.
+While distilled water on the surface looks like an attractive option, it can make your coffee taste worse and could cause issues with your machine.

 2. Tap Water: Easy to Use but Unpredictable